-There is some widely used terminology in the window industry.
-Knowing what these terms mean is a great help when it comes to understanding the industry jargon associated with insulation, energy issues and climatic zones.
+Understanding what each of these terms mean can help when it comes to understanding the industry jargon associated with insulation, energy issues and climatic zones.

-Here’s a quick guide to some commonly used terms - and what they actually mean!
+This quick guide to some commonly used terms - and what they actually mean:

 U-value is an international rating system used by the glass and glazing industry.
 U-value measures the rate of heat transfer through glass (glazing).
 This means that products with a lower U-value will have better insulation properties and therefore be more energy efficient.
 U-values depend on climatic conditions.

 R-value measures a building product’s resistance to heat flow - i.e. how well it insulates but is more often used in the construction and building industry to measure insulation of walls and ceilings.
 The higher the R-value, the better the insulation and the greater the improvement to your home or building's energy efficiency.
 This correlates with greater energy savings.

 Knowing what R-value and U-values mean is important when considering insulating your home for energy efficiency.
 These values also assist when selecting products that best suit your home or building’s climate zone.